 Above: Elberta Peach.
 I was at the vet one day buying meds, and a very grumpy woman walked in and announced she had a cat in the car, in a trap, and she wasn't going home with it.
 But the clinic was full to the brim of animals, they said.
 She repeated several times she was not taking the cat home because she was sick of it pooping on her front porch.
 She hadn't tried asking the neighbors about her because they didn't talk to her [no wonder].
 We all kind of knew what her next plan was.
 So I said I'd take her, thinking I could introduce her to the barn colony.
 The vet took the cat and it was panting, and had obviously been in the trap for some time, without food or water - and in a very hot period of the summer.
 So they were good enough to hold her for a week to make sure she made it, and then I brought her home.
 She obviously had been a pet, and no one came forth to claim her.
 But she now has indoor/outdoor privileges at the house.

-As new Misfits arrive, I will add them here.
 Thank you for any amount you might share with us.
-Either way, the animals are cared for and loved.